Montana Value-Added Agriculture

 Kalispell, MT

-Sourcing farm fresh milk from Hedstrom Dairy located next door, Kalispell Kreamery owners Mary and Jared Tuck embody their belief that knowing your farmer means knowing your food.
-Kalispell Kreamery produces a wide variety of value-added Montana dairy products, including cream-on-top milk and creamer, Greek yogurt, and ice cream.
+Sourcing farm-fresh milk from Hedstrom Dairy located next door, Kalispell Kreamery owners Mary and Jared Tuck embody their belief that knowing your farmer means knowing your food.
+Kalispell Kreamery produces a variety of value-added Montana dairy products, including cream-on-top milk and creamer, Greek yogurt, and ice cream.

 Living River Farms